-\textbf{MCMC and model specification}: All models were fitted using the slice sampler \citep{walker2007} available from the supporting information (Section~2).
-We considered a burn-in period of 5\,000 iterations, and after that scanned 5\,000 samples from the posterior targets of interest.
-For the univariate scenario we fitted a stable process scale mixture with an uninformative Gamma prior and an Erlang kernel (i.e., \eqref{erlang2} with prior $\lambda \sim \Ga(0.1, 0.1)$); for the bivariate and conditional scenarios we fitted stable process scale mixtures with an Erlang kernel based on Remark~\ref{remarkmodel} and Equation~\eqref{erlangmulticov}, respectively.
+\textbf{MCMC and model specification}: All models were fitted using {an efficient slice sampler} \citep{kalli2011} available from the supplementary material (Section~3).
+We considered a burn-in period of 5\,000 iterations, and after that, scanned 5\,000 samples from the posterior targets of interest.
+For the univariate scenario, we fitted a particular NGG-$\mathcal{N}$ mixture; that is, we fit a stable process scale mixture with an uninformative gamma prior and an Erlang kernel (i.e., \eqref{erlang2} with prior $\lambda \sim \Ga(0.1, 0.1)$); for the bivariate and conditional scenarios we fitted stable process scale mixtures with an Erlang kernel based on Remark~\ref{remarkmodel} and Equation~\eqref{erlangmulticov}, respectively.
 For the latter, a Gumbel copula was used for the centering, and empirical Bayes was used to set the hyperparameter for $\theta$ via maximum likelihood.
 For the conditional version of the model in the regression parameters in \eqref{vds}, we consider the prior $\boldsymbol{\beta}_h \iid N_p(\boldsymbol{0},s^2 \boldsymbol{I})$, and set the hyperparameter to be $s^2=100$.
 For the hyperparameters of the marginals Pareto for the base measure, we set $\beta_k=1$ and tail index $\alpha_{0, k} = 2$, for $k = 1, 2$, which implies that both margins are apriori heavy-tailed but have a finite expected value.
 Finally, we have assigned the prior $D \sim \Beta(0.5, 0.5)$ to the discount parameter for all instances of the model.
-Keeping in mind space constraints, and the preference for stable process scale mixtures noted in Section~\ref{mixture}, here we mainly concentrate on assessing the performance of the latter.
-The posterior inference algorithms available from the supporting information (Section~2) can however be used for fitting multivariate as well as conditional heavy-tailed PYP shape mixtures, and some instances of the latter are available from the \texttt{pityoR}~package. \textbf{One-shot experiments}: One-shot experiments for the bivariate and conditional scenarios are presented in the supporting information (Section 3).
+Keeping in mind space constraints and the preference for stable process scale mixtures noted in Section~\ref{mixture}, here we mainly concentrate on assessing the performance of the latter.
+The posterior inference algorithms available from the supplementary material (Section~3) can, however, be used for fitting multivariate as well as conditional heavy-tailed NGG shape mixtures, and some instances of the latter are available from the \texttt{NGGR}~package. \textbf{One-shot experiments}: One-shot experiments for the bivariate and conditional scenarios are presented in the supplementary material (Section 3).
 All in all, the resulting fits suggest that the proposed methods accurately recover the true distribution for all scenarios being examined.
-Such findings should of course be regarded as tentative, as they are the outcome of a single run experiment and will be subject to the scrutiny of the Monte Carlo simulation study in the next section.
+Such findings should, of course, be regarded as tentative, as they are the outcome of a single-run experiment and will be subject to the scrutiny of the Monte Carlo simulation study in the next section.